netresearch-cloudiac/auzre-iac-terrafform/README.md

 | common-mgt | common services for management of the Azure cloud | Storage - Terraform remote state, KeyVault | Inprogress|
 | vnet-structre | vnet for the azure environment | VNETs, peerings | Not started|

+## Terraform Setup

+### Service Principal
+- Create a service pricipal for automating the Azure Infra setup

+### Enviroment Variable setup
+- Setup below enviroment variables to connecting to Azure using service principal